guptav100/smart_canvas/README.md

 [4] Wobcke, W., Ho.
 V., Nguyen, A. and Krzywicki, A. (2005), “ A BDI Agent Architecture for Dialogue Modeling and Coordination in a Smart Personal Assistant”, Proceedings of the 2005 IEEE/WIC /ACM International Conference on Intelligent Agent Technology. <br>
 [5] Virtual assistant Using Python <br>
 [6] extrudesign.com <br>
-[7] www.pythonprogramming.net
+[7] www.pythonprogramming.net <br>
-[8] www.Geeksforgeeks.com
+[8] www.Geeksforgeeks.com <br>
 [9] Documents Referred :Designing Personal Assistant Software for Task Management using Semantic.
-Web Technologies and Knowledge Databases - Purushotham Botla.
+Web Technologies and Knowledge Databases - Purushotham Botla. <br>